onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 ````Rename-Computer -NewName "WS" -DomainCredential dirty_sprite\administrator -Restart````
 ````Add-Computer -DomainName dirty_sprite -Restart````

+Make sure your subnets are networking instead of NOTworking; from this machine make sure you can ping your attack machine (which is ONLY on subnet1) and the domain controller (which is ONLY on subnet2).

+IMAGE OF PINGS WORKING

 Next we want to download WAMP, because this is much, much easier than doing it seperatley.
 Before you install it, install these runtimes (assuming you have a raw R2 installation and not a patched/slipstreamed version) https://www.microsoft.com/en-au/download/details.aspx?id=40784